mobius-looper/doc-script/content/introduction/language.md

 Record
 ```

-An entire line may be a comment, but you can also put comments on the same line as other statements.
+An entire line may be a comment, but you can also put comments on the end of a line containing a statement.

 ```plaintext
 SelectTrack(3) // this will select track number 3
 ```

-The previous script will run the function *SelectTrack* and pass it the argument number 3, but everything after the <code>//</code> is ignored.
+The previous script will run the function *SelectTrack* and pass it the argument number 3, but everything after the **//** is ignored.

 ### Declarations

 A *declaration* is used to tell the script interpreter things about how the script should be used.
 They are not *statements* that cause things to happen, they just tell the system interesting things about what the script will do and how it should be shown in the UI.
-Declarations start with the <code>#</code> character and are followed by a name.
+Declarations start with the **#** character and are followed by a name.
 The one you will see frequently is this.

 ```plaintext
   #name Track3